fabfabper/simpledispatch-servicebase/CICD_SETUP.md

 ### Main Workflow (`publish-github-packages.yml`)

-- **Triggers**: Push to `main` branch
+- **Triggers**: Push to `main` branch, Pull requests to `main`
 - **Actions**:
-  - Builds and tests the project
+  - Builds and tests the project on all triggers
-  - Creates NuGet package
+  - Creates NuGet package (only on push to main)
-  - Publishes to GitHub Packages
+  - Publishes to GitHub Packages (only on push to main)
+  - Creates GitHub releases automatically (only on push to main)
   - Uploads artifacts

 ### Key Features